Description

 This blood test is to check on:

-- the amount of ferritin (iron) in the blood
+- The amount of ferritin (iron) in the blood

-Collection method: Finger prick
+Collection method: Venous blood

-Results available: 1-3 days after the sample has reached the laboratory.
+Results available: 1-2 days after the sample has reached the laboratory.

 Ferritin